Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Introduction

-In this paper, we generalize the theory of stable canonical rules and formulas by adopting \emph{definable filtration}, a generalization of standard filtration introduced in \cite{Kikot2020}.
+In this paper, we generalize the theory of stable canonical rules and formulas by adopting \emph{definable filtration}, a generalization of standard filtration that appeared earlier in \cite{ageneralfiltrationmethod1972} and was explicitly introduced in \cite{Kikot2020}.
 Recall that the method of filtration uses a finite subformula-closed set $\Theta$ to transform a Kripke model into a finite one, by identifying points that agree on all formulas in $\Theta$ and imposing requirements on the accessibility relation according to $\Theta$.
 Definable filtration, on the other hand, can use a larger set $\Theta' \supseteq \Theta$ to identify points so that the equivalence relation is finer, while the requirements on the accessibility relation are still determined by $\Theta$.
-So, filtration is a special type of definable filtration where $\Theta' = \Theta$.
-A typical example of definable filtration is Gabbay's filtration \cite{ageneralfiltrationmethod1972} for the pre-transitive logics $\Kff{m+1}{1} = \K + \Dia^{m+1} p \to \Dia p$ $(m \geq 1)$, which we will discuss in \Cref{Sec 4}.
+A typical example of definable filtration is Gabbay's filtration \cite{ageneralfiltrationmethod1972} for the pre-transitive logics $\Kff{m+1}{1} = \K + \Dia^{m+1} p \to \Dia p$ $(m \geq 1)$.
+We will provide an algebraic proof that these logics admit definable filtration in \Cref{Sec 4}.
+Note that it is open if they admit standard filtration; see \Cref{Rem mismatch} for why standard approaches would fail.